manikcloud/manik-php-calculator/README.md

 ## Usage
 - Open your web browser and navigate to http://localhost to access the calculator.

-## AWS Security Group

-6. Access the application in your web browser by navigating to `http://localhost`.

 ## AWS Security Group Configuration

 If you want to deploy this application on an AWS EC2 instance, you will need to configure the security group to allow incoming traffic on port 80.
 Here are the steps to do so: